tosin2013/openshift-4-deployment-notes/acm/set-custom-repo-endpoints.md

 ```

 ## Option 2: Update images individually
-> This Option is useful if you are in an enviornment with a disconnected registry that uses replication.
+> This Option is useful if you are in an environment with a disconnected registry that uses replication.

 **Optional: Add pull secret to multiclusterhub operator**
 ```